CxAalto/gtfspy/README.md

 ### Prerequisites
 * [Python 3.5 (or above)](https://www.python.org/)
-* Supported platforms: Linux + OSX (Windows support untested, we welcome contributions and suggestions! :) )
+* Supported platforms: Linux + OSX (Windows currently not working, we welcome contributions and suggestions! :) )
 * Optional: [git](https://git-scm.com/) used for development